 - School Calendar: The calendar for the year with holidays, minimum days and first and last day of school is sent to each parent at the beginning of the new school year.
-Additional copies are available on our school website. - Cafeteria Menu: A menu is sent home each month and also available to view on our school website. - Parent Rights: A summary of parent rights based on state and federal laws are sent home to parents each fall. - Website: Important dates, public documents, and additional information are available at the district's website.
+Additional copies are available on our school website. - Cafeteria Menu: A menu is sent home each month and also available to view on our district website. - Parent Rights: A summary of parent rights based on state and federal laws are sent home to parents each fall. - Website: Important dates, public documents, and additional information are available at the school's website http://aadusd.k12.ca.us/domain/9. - High Desert Parent Handbook: This handbook is updated annually and contains information on school schedules, attendance, emergency procedures, discipline, volunteering, district programs, and other important information for families.